 Desk Lamp – light is kinda good for late night studying.

-Desk Fan – both my kids had dorm rooms that ran warm and they used their desk fans all the time!
+Desk Fan – my kids had dorm rooms that ran warm and they used their desk fans all the time!

 Hanging Closet Storage – this is great for not only shoes but also rolled up towels and other storage.